ls1intum/Artemis/docs/user/tutorialgroups.rst

 Setting up Tutorial Group Plan as an Instructor
 -----------------------------------------------

-Tutorial groups can be managed by instructors by navigating to the course's  ``Tutorial Groups`` page.
+Tutorial groups can be managed by instructors by navigating to the course's  ``Tutorial Groups`` page in the course administration section.

 |instructors-button|